 CBS correspondent Elizabeth Palmer reported truthfully on the Crimean referendum in 2014, but in 2017 she’s selling nothing but lies.
 What made her repudiate her own prior eyewitness report?
 Take a wild guess.

-In her new report, published Jan.
+In a new report, published Jan.
 9, 2017, in the midst of the greatest baseless anti-Russian hysteria in decades, Palmer is conveniently oblivious to her own facts.
 When the NATO commanders talk about the advisability of “a little more deterrence” against a Russia aggression that no one has ever documented, she fails to ask the good officer, “Why?”
 Playing dumb, she simply lets the chance slip to ask the central question: Deterrence against what?
-Except for some cautionary mobilizations inside Russia provoked by our own grotesque and foolhardy provocations—massing soldiers and equipment on her borders, with Russia now encircled by Washington vassal states—Russia has done simply nothing to warrant talk about “aggression”, “invasions”, “takeovers”, and similar shopworn anti-communist claptrap.
-Since the mainstream press is so sanctimoniously obsessed about the danger to the health of the nation and American democracy represented by “Fake News”, don’t you think they should at least have the decency to start the hunt by looking at themselves in the mirror?
+Except for some cautionary mobilizations inside Russia provoked by America’s own grotesque and foolhardy provocations massing soldiers and equipment on her borders, and with Russia now encircled by Washington vassal states, Russia has done simply nothing to warrant talk about “aggression”, “invasions”, “takeovers”, and similar shopworn anti-communist, russophobic claptrap.
+Since the corporate press is so sanctimoniously obsessed about the danger to the health of the nation and American democracy represented by “Fake News”, isn’t it time they should at least have the decency to start the hunt by looking at themselves in the mirror?

 Report #1: Filed by CBS in March, 2014.
 Not great, but at least mostly truthful.